 The TOE must ensure the integrity of the logical MRTD stored on the MRTD's chip against physical manipulation and unauthorized writing.
 The TOE must ensure the integrity of the logical MRTD data during their transmission to the General Inspection System after Chip Authentication.

-OT.Data_Conf Confidentiality of personal data
+OT.Sens_Data_Conf Confidentiality of sensitive biometric reference data